Overtime Pay and Compensatory Time Off

 B. Prior Approval Required

 A non-exempt employee must have the prior written approval of his or her supervisor before overtime may be worked.
 Supervisors are responsible to ensure that non-exempt employees do not work unauthorized overtime.
+Employees who worked overtime without prior approval will be compensated per this policy for any overtime worked and may be subject to disciplinary action.

 C. Compensation for Overtime